eddiecmurray/blog/_posts/2019-12-16-tinycards_is_a_great_free_alternative_to_quizlet.md

 <!--more-->

 [Tinycards](https://tinycards.duolingo.com/) is a free vocabulary or flash card tool made by Duolingo the popular language learning website.
-You can create your own vocabulary sets or use sets created by other students.
-The vocabulary sets can include images and text.
+You can create your own vocabulary sets or use sets created by others.
+Similar to Quizlet, vocabulary sets can include images and text.
 There is also a text-to-speech feature which works in several languages.

 [Common Sense Education](https://www.commonsense.org/education/app/tinycards-fun-flashcards) provides a good overview of the interactive vocabulary review activties for students: